mikiTesf/wrex/README.md

  - Tigrinya

 ## Contribution
 Any kind of contribution to this project is welcome.
+Some are listed next.
+### Adding Language Packs
-One way is to add a language(s).
+One way to contribute is to add a language(s).
+These language packs are needed to replace the texts you see indicated by the arrows on the image below.
 The program stores languages (language pack files) using Java's `Properties` file(s).
 This is the content of a typical language pack file (*English*):

     meeting_name=CHRISTIAN LIFE AND MINISTRY
     chairman=Chairman